alangixxer/Product-Assistant/README.md

 ![](IMAGES/api-9.png)

 12. Click on **add mapping template** and insert **application/xml**.
 Click the check mark.
 Enter the below **code** into the context box.
-This will allow only the Lambda return fuction to pass through.
+This will allow only the Lambda return function to pass through.

 ```
 #set($inputRoot = $input.path('$'))